jasurlive/jasurlive/README.md

   ## 👋 Hola!
 Me llamo Jasur!

-  ### ⚡ I'm an electronics nerd with a passion for coding & tech!
+  ### ⚡ If coding was a drug, I would've died from an overdose

   ---